 New Quito Mariscal Sucre UIO Airport Overview

 New Quito Mariscal Sucre International Airport UIO (short NQIA) officially opened at its new location on February 20, 2013, with a facility ten times the size of the former airport site.
 It is Ecuador's primary Airport and serves the country's capital city of Quito and its Pichincha surroundings.
 It is operated by the Quiport Corportation.

-It is expected that in the first year of operation, total passenger count will only be 1million (the old Airport has 6.3 million) and increase dramatically as phased work on the Terminal continues into 2014 & beyond.
+It is expected that in the first year of operation, total passenger count will only be 1million (the old Airport had 6.3 million) and increase dramatically as phased work on the Terminal continues into 2014 & beyond.

 The new 'Quito Airport Suites' hotel is just minutes from the main Airport entrance.

 New Mariscal Sucre Airport has one passenger terminal accommodating up to 5 million passengers a year, and currently using six airbridges /boarding gates and 50 airline counters.